 The Psy.D. program at EKU is currently ACCREDITED, ON CONTINGENCY by the American Psychological Association (APA).
-The program will have this accreditation status until April 15, 2023.
+We were awarded this status on April 15, 2018 and will have this accreditation status until April 15, 2023.

 ‘Accredited, on contingency’ is granted if and only if the program meets all standards except for the inclusion of all required outcome data on students in the program and after program completion.
 To move from ‘accredited, on contingency’ status to fully accredited, the program must provide the required data within three (3) years of receiving "accredited, on contingency" status.